ekinertac/coderepo/README.md

-### HTMLRepo - Collect Code Files into an HTML File
+### CODERepo - Collect Code Files into an HTML File

 This script, `coderepo`, recursively finds code files in a specified directory and compiles their contents into a single file.